 The people we support at Shaukat Khanum Hospital are too poor to meet their basic daily needs, let alone the high cost of cancer treatment.
-Scroll down to our Zakat Guide below to learn about Zakat facts, and find out about Zakat Transparency at IKCA, and who we give your Zakat to.
+Scroll down to our Zakat Guide below to find out more about who is eligible for Zakat, Zakat Transparency at IKCA, and who we give your Zakat to.

 Last year at Shaukat Khanum Hospital, we were able to provide free cancer treatment to 75% of our patients through Zakat funds.
 By giving your Zakat to Imran Khan Cancer Appeal (IKCA), you are helping us support needy cancer patients in Pakistan.
 What’s more, your Zakat can pay directly for the full or partial treatment of a cancer patient.
 Find Out More about healing a patient with your Zakat.

 ‘When I first started raising funds for the hospital in 1989, experts and critics were of the opinion that providing free treatment in a cancer hospital was not feasible in any part of the world.
 But in an Islamic country this does not hold true.
 Through the Islamic concept of Zakat, [we’ve shown how] indigent cancer patients can be supported.’ – Imran KhanPay Zakat Now

 The third pillar of Islam, Zakat is the obligatory giving of alms for the poor.
 It is an act of worship, not charity, and therefore benefits the giver more than the receiver.